shubham13596/Interactive-documents-with-RAG/README.md

 This project aims to transform the experience of interacting with long documents by converting them into a more engaging chat-based interface.
 Utilizing the power of retrieval-augmented generation with Langchain, users can interact with long documents in a conversational manner, making the reading process more dynamic and interesting.

+**Use-cases**: Interactive documentation alone will not build trust.
+What builds trust is showing the user the source within the document from where the answer has been generated (similar to how Google shows references/citations to enhance trust).
+Interfaces like these can make a world of difference in cases where trust is in deficit.
+I have explained the example of how loan documentation/terms and conditions can be made interactive to improve trust in the loan disbursal process for the customer.
+The Medium link is here: [Making Dreaded T&Cs Easy with LLMS](https://medium.com/@shubham13596/making-dreaded-tncs-easy-with-llms-fd2e35d7fe92).

 ## How It Works

 The system operates through the following steps: